 Process run ends up in an Unresolved state if there are failures in processing the work items and is considered Complete when all the failed work items are retried successfully or resolved by the user.
 A common pattern is to set automatic notifications to track processing failures.
 The user can then look up and solve the issues in the unresolved process runs from the Work Item Explorer.

-- Without data, an empty work item is created to Step 1, and a Step run is started
+- Without data - an empty work item is created at Step 1, and a Step run is started

 - E.g. if Step 1 is run multiple times due to parallel executions, they all can be found under the parent process run